koralium/flowtide/samples/SqlServerToOpenFga/README.md

 This demo shows how to send data from sql server to openfga using a data stream.

-To run the demo, start the following docker containers:
+To run the demo, start the docker compose:

 ```
-docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Password" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest
-docker run -p 8080:8080 -p 8081:8081 -p 3000:3000 -d openfga/openfga run
+docker compose up
 ```

-Connect to the sql server using the credentials and run the SQL in the bootstrap.sql file to create the demo database and tables.

 The demo selects data from three different tables using the following SQL statement: